 Emily also served as the Research Director on Terry McAuliffe’s winning gubernatorial campaign in Virginia, which overturned a 40-year electoral precedent.
 In addition to helping lead the campaign’s communications team, she personally recruited individuals from the most conservative part of the state to speak against McAuliffe’s Republican opponent in three powerful ads.
 The ads were part of a strategy The Washington Post called “unrelenting” in forcing the Republican to compete in safe territory, noting that “across the coal fields of far-southwest Virginia, something unusual is also happening: voters don't like the Republican candidate."

-Born and raised in West Orange, New Jersey, Emily holds a B.A. in Political Communication and a Master’s degree in Political Management both from the George Washington University.
-She lives in Alexandria, Virginia with her husband Michael.
+Born and raised in West Orange, New Jersey, Emily holds a B.A. in Political Communication and a master’s degree in Political Management both from the George Washington University.
+She lives in Alexandria with her husband Michael and their dog Hazel.